-- 27 2.5.
-Should conditions be detected in relation to a facility, an activity or a source indicating the - 28 occurrence of a nuclear or radiological emergency and warranting emergency response actions, the - 29 emergency class is to be declared and pre-planned response actions are to be initiated that correspond - 30 to the emergency class and the level of emergency response warranted (see Requirement 7 of GSR - Part 7 [2]).
-During the preparedness stage, the main focus for this phase is on making arrangements - 32 that would facilitate recognition of such conditions, prompt declaration of the respective emergency - 33 class and activation and implementation of effective emergency response on site and, as relevant, off - 34 site.
-The arrangements made at the preparedness stage should provide for various functions to be - performed in the emergency response in accordance with GSR Part 7 [2]. - 36 2.6.
+- 31 2.6.
+Should conditions be detected in relation to a facility, an activity or a source indicating the - 32 occurrence of a nuclear or radiological emergency and warranting emergency response actions, the - emergency class is to be declared and pre-planned response actions are to be initiated on-site and, as - 34 necessary, off-site that correspond to the emergency class and the level of emergency response - warranted (see Requirement 7 of GSR Part 7 [2]). - 36 2.7.
 Early in the emergency response, the response organizations focus their response actions on - 37 mitigating the potential consequences of the emergency so that undesirable conditions are either - 38 prevented from developing or their development is delayed, making it possible to take effective - 39 protective actions on site and, as necessary, off site.
-Such mitigatory actions are accompanied by - 40 protective actions and other response actions that are aimed at the potentially or actually affected - 41 individuals.
-Most of these actions are taken as a matter of urgency (i.e. precautionary urgent
+Such mitigatory actions are accompanied by

-- protective actions10, urgent protective actions11 and other response actions12); however, some actions 1 - 2 allow for more detailed assessments, primarily on the basis of monitoring, and can be taken within - days or weeks and still be effective (i.e. early protective actions13 and other response actions).
-3 - 4 Safety requirements established in GSR Part 7 [2] and its supporting guidance and - 5 recommendations (Refs [4] and [5]) address emergency arrangements to be made and implemented - 6 for the period following the identification of the conditions leading to the declaration of a nuclear or - 7 radiological emergency, until the time the situation is brought under control and radiological - conditions are characterized sufficiently well14.
-This period is called 'emergency phase' and is defined 8 - 9 as: - 10 "The period of time from the detection of conditions warranting an emergency response until - the completion of all the actions taken in anticipation of or in response to the radiological 11 - 12 conditions expected in the first few months of the emergency.
-This phase typically ends when - 13 the situation is under control, the off-site radiological conditions have been characterized - 14 sufficiently well to identify where food restrictions and temporary relocation are required, - 15 and all required food restrictions and temporary relocations have been implemented."
-[24] - 16 2.8.
-For the purposes of this Safety Guide, the emergency phase is divided into an urgent phase 17 and an early phase (see Fig. 2.1) as follows: - 18 Urgent phase: The period following the identification of conditions indicating a nuclear or - 19 radiological emergency and warranting emergency response actions when urgent decisions need - 20 to be made, in consideration of the limitation of available information, to allow for taking - effective precautionary urgent protective actions 15, urgent protective actions and other response 21 22 actions and when these actions are being implemented.
-This phase may last from hours to days. - 23 Early phase: The period when a radiological situation has been characterized sufficiently well to - 24 identify a need for taking early protective actions and other response actions and when these - 25 actions are being implemented.
+- 1 protective actions and other response actions that are aimed at the potentially or actually affected - 2 individuals.
+Most of these actions are taken as a matter of urgency (i.e. precautionary urgent - 3 protective actions, urgent protective actions and other response actions); however, some actions - 4 allow for more detailed assessments, primarily on the basis of monitoring, and can be taken within - 5 days or weeks and still be effective (i.e. early protective actions and other response actions). - 6 2.8.
+Safety requirements established in GSR Part 7 [2] and its supporting guidance and - 7 recommendations (Refs [4] and [5]) address emergency arrangements to be made and implemented - 8 for the period following the identification of the conditions leading to the declaration of a nuclear or - 9 radiological emergency, until the time the situation is brought under control and radiological - conditions are characterized sufficiently well.
+This period is called 'emergency phase' and is defined - 11 as - 12 "The period of time from the detection of conditions warranting an emergency response until - the completion of all the actions taken in anticipation of or in response to the radiological - conditions expected in the first few months of the emergency.
+This phase typically ends when - the situation is under control, the off-site radiological conditions have been characterized - sufficiently well to identify where food restrictions and temporary relocation are required, - and all required food restrictions and temporary relocations have been implemented."
+[24] - 18 2.9.
+For the purposes of this Safety Guide, the emergency phase is divided into an urgent phase - and an early phase (see Fig. 2.1) as follows: - 20 Urgent phase: The period following the identification of conditions indicating a nuclear or - 21 radiological emergency and warranting emergency response actions when urgent decisions need - to be made, in consideration of the limitation of available information, to allow for taking - 23 effective precautionary urgent protective actions, urgent protective actions and other response - actions and when these actions are being implemented.
+This phase may last from hours to days. - 25 Early phase: The period when a radiological situation has been characterized sufficiently well to - 26 identify a need for taking early protective actions and other response actions and when these - actions are being implemented.
 This phase may last from days to weeks.